LuisAnibalVasquez/factored-datathon-2023-Big-Data-Joropo/README.md

 ### Metadata
 x

 ## Machine Learning
--
+Contains jupyter notebooks for recommender system modeling

+## App
+API developed to obtain the sentiment analysis of a review, this API was developed with python and deployed in a docker container in the Render provider, you can visit the API and its documentation [here](https://joropo-factored.onrender.com/docs)

 ## Data Analytics
-Link the Power BI Dashboard

-Python scripts used in the data engineering phase to download the data partitions hosted in azure

 Power BI Dashboard where valuable insights are shown from the provided review and metadata files, the dashboard can be seen here []

-API developed to obtain the sentiment analysis of a review, this API was developed with python and deployed in a docker container in the Render provider, you can visit the API and its documentation [here](https://joropo-factored.onrender.com/docs)

-Jupyter notebook and model of a product recommendation system.

-Tools and libraries used:
+## Tools and libraries used:

         Visual Studio Code
         Jupyter Notebook